SEN Information Report

 3: Arrangements for consulting parents of students with SEN and involving them in their child´s education

 The school and department welcome contact from parents.
-Senior and Advanced Teaching Assistants within the Learning Support Department provide an increased opportunity for parents to liaise with a staff member who knows their child well.
+Advanced Teaching Assistants within the Learning Support Department work closely with students in a designated year group and provide an increased opportunity for parents to liaise with a staff member who knows their child well.
 We actively collaborate with Parents and Children Together (PACT) and host Parent Coffee Mornings.

 Parents are invited to take a proactive role in participation at review meetings; where students have an Education, Health and Care Plan formal consultations take place annually in line with the Code of Practice.